 How can I guarantee that I can get into the land?

 If you’re visiting Disneyland park, you’ll need to sign up for a no-cost reservation to enter the land on May 2.
 Guests staying at an on-site Disneyland hotel will automatically receive one reservation only per registered guest; those staying off-site will have to register for their reservation themselves.

 As for Walt Disney World, capacity is limited and there are no advance reservations or guarantees of getting into the land.
 Your best bet would be to stay at a hotel which offers Extra Magic Hours and plan on visiting during Extra Magic Hours days at Disney’s Hollywood Studios.

 Will Star Wars: Galaxy’s Edge be a part of Early Morning Magic or Extra Magic Hours?

-Star Wars: Galaxy’s Edge will NOT be included in Magic Morning or Extra Magic Hour at Disneyland.
+Star Wars: Galaxy’s Edge will not be included in Magic Morning or Extra Magic Hours at Disneyland.
 However, the land will be open during Extra, Extra Magic Hours at Disney’s Hollywood Studios.